MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-whats-new-2020-05-01.md

 You can suspend leave and absence in Human Resources for an employee.
 Suspending leave stops the leave accruals for selected leave types.
 If the suspension occurs after an accrual has been processed, suspending leave creates a prorated adjustment to the employee's leave balance.
 For more information, see [Suspend leave](hr-leave-and-absence-suspend-leave.md).

-## Update user experience to indicate that accrual is suspended - (429550)
+## Update user experience to indicate that accrual is suspended (429550)

-With this change, the user experience has been updated to indicate the accrual has been suspended for a plan.
+The user experience now indicates that the accrual has been suspended for a plan.

-## Suspend leave accrual for specified leave types - (272447)
+## Suspend leave accrual for specified leave types (272447)

 In this release, HR can create a rule to suspend leave accruals for employees with leave requests entered for unpaid leave.
-Unpaid leave may be a type, but doesn't have to be.
-Any leave can be suspended based on another leave type.
+Unpaid leave can be a type, but doesn't have to be.
+You can suspend any leave based on another leave type.

-## Data Management Framework (DMF) entity available for accrual suspensions - (429549)
+## DMF entity available for accrual suspensions (429549)

-In this release, a DMF entity is now available for accrual suspensions.
+A DMF entity is now available for accrual suspensions.

-## Add reason code to accrual suspensions - (429547)
+## Add reason code to accrual suspensions (429547)

 Reason codes have been added to the accrual suspension.

-## Begin transitioning from HR parameters to L&A parameters
+## Begin transitioning from Human Resources parameters to leave and absence parameters

-In this release, parameters for leave and absence and the Human Resource Parameters will start to be combined.
+This release starts to combine Human Resources parameters with Leave and absence parameters.

 ## Carry forward rules